bluwy/website/src/posts/2019-06-06-3-ways-to-fix-rainmeter-crashes/index.md

 3. Restart Rainmeter.

-## Method 2: Clear Rainmeter settings cache
+## Method 2: Clear Rainmeter Settings Cache

 This method will “reset” your skins’ layout but will still keep your downloaded skins intact.
 This means you have to track down the bugged skin afterwards.